Utena - the power of miracles

 How much did Akio create Utena’s power of miracles, and how much was already latent in her?
 It seems to be some of both.
 Akio planted her desire to become a prince, which was the seed.
 He gave her the ring, as a key and as a reminder of her goal.
 But he was skeptical that she would succeed (he said so in the prince story), and did not place her on the Student Council, where he put his prime candidate miracle workers.
 Apparently the seed sprouted because Utena had the potential.
 He doesn’t neglect her completely, though; Anthy arranges Utena’s first duel and Akio confidently announces it, by letter from End of the World, before the arrangement is complete.

 Utena shows no sign of having the power of miracles as a little girl in any version of the prince story.
 She has a pure heart, which supports her idealism and sustains the promises she makes to the prince.
 Akio no doubt chose her because she had that basic ingredient, the pure heart.
 By episode 1, her power is developed: Defeating the boy’s basketball team by herself is a miracle; defeating Saionji with the stub of a bamboo practice sword is another.
-We know nothing about what happened in between.
+We see nothing of how her power developed.

 How did Utena develop the power of miracles?
 We don’t see the process.
 Semi-anonymous Nick explained it to me, and I agree: In playing a male role until now, she was constantly defying the demands of the system of control.
+She got a lot of practice.
 It allowed her to develop the determination to defy it on a larger scale.
-The power of miracles is the power to defy reality.
+The power of miracles is the power to defy reality—which is to say, the illusionary power of miracles is the power to create a new perceived reality.
 The system of control is the social reality; in defying it, Utena defies reality.
 With practice, her power increases.
 In the end, she has the full Power of Dios and can achieve anything—though she can only keep the power for a brief time, because specialness lasts only a short time.

 Utena gains fangirls by defying the system of control.
 See tropes - special students are popular.